Magnon-phonon interactions from first principles

 where the exchange interaction is absent in the magnon BSE Hamiltonian, $\mathcal{H}^{\rm mag}$, due to the opposite electron-hole spin~\cite{Marsili2021}.
 Solving the magnon BSE provides the energies $E_{\lambda_{n}}(\mathbf{Q})$, for magnons with mode index $\mathit{n}$ and center-of-mass momentum $\mathbf{Q}$, and the corresponding wave functions expressed in the electron-hole transition basis~\cite{Gatti2013}, $\ket{\lambda_{n}}=\sum_{vc}\Psi^{\lambda_{n}}_{vc}\ket{v \uparrow, c \downarrow}$.
 Our companion paper~\cite{companion} provides a more extensive analysis of the BSE for magnons, including distinguishing exciton and magnon solutions, addressing the Goldstone sum rule violation, and inclusion of spin-orbit coupling (SOC) effects. \\

-We first compute magnon dispersions in H-MLG and monolayer CrI$_3$.
-We calculate the electronic structure using spin-polarized plane-wave DFT calculations (without SOC) with the \textsc{Quantum ESPRESSO} package~\cite{Giannozzi2009}, and solve the magnon BSE as implemented in the \textsc{YAMBO} code \cite{Sangalli2019, Marsili2021}, using a scissor correction to obtain band gaps that match previous GW calculations~\cite{molina2020magneto} (see below for details~\cite{Comp.detail}).
+We first compute magnon dispersions in freestanding H-MLG and monolayer CrI$_3$.
+We calculate their electronic structure using spin-polarized plane-wave DFT calculations (without SOC) with the \textsc{Quantum ESPRESSO} package~\cite{Giannozzi2009}, and solve the magnon BSE as implemented in the \textsc{YAMBO} code \cite{Sangalli2019, Marsili2021}, using a scissor correction to obtain band gaps that match previous GW calculations~\cite{molina2020magneto} (see below for details~\cite{Comp.detail}).

 In Figure~\ref{fig:lattice-disp}, we show a comparison of the magnon dispersions obtained from the BSE and the Heisenberg model.
-The Heisenberg model is solved within linear spin wave theory (LSWT), as implemented in the \textsc{SpinW} code~\cite{Toth2015}, with exchange interactions up to third nearest neighbors.
-The convergence and extrapolation of the BSE results, as well as details of the LSWT calculations, are described in the companion paper~\cite{companion}.
-In H-MLG, the magnon dispersion from the Heisenberg model with nearest-neighbor exchange coupling agrees well with the BSE result.
-In \ce{CrI3}, the magnon dispersion from the Heisenberg model with only nearest-neighbor interactions deviates from the BSE result~\cite{companion}.
-This discrepancy is nearly eliminated by including exchange interactions up to the third nearest neighbors, as shown in Fig.~\ref{fig:lattice-disp}.
-In addition, SOC opens a small gap ($0.3-1.8$ meV) between the acoustic and optical magnons at $\mathbf{Q}=K$~\cite{Olsen2021, companion}, which is not captured by the Heisenberg model but is described accurately in BSE calculations with SOC~\cite{companion}. \\
+The Heisenberg model is solved within linear spin wave theory (LSWT), as implemented in the \textsc{SpinW} code~\cite{Toth2015}, with exchange interactions up to third nearest neighbors obtained by fitting the BSE results.
+The convergence of the BSE calculations, the effect of SOC, and the exchange coupling constants used in LSWT are discussed in the companion paper~\cite{companion}.
+In particular, SOC opens a small gap ($0.3-1.8$ meV) between the acoustic and optical magnons at $\mathbf{Q}=K$~\cite{Olsen2021, companion}, and our BSE calculations with SOC can accurately predict this gap~\cite{companion}. \\

-\textit{Magnon-phonon coupling.\textemdash} To study the magnon and phonon interacting systems, we write their coupled Hamiltonian as:
+\textit{Magnon-phonon coupling.\textemdash} Magnons and excitons are normally viewed as distinct quasiparticles, but in the framework of the BSE, they are both described as coherent superpositions of electron-hole transitions $–$ in the case of magnons, spin-flip transitions in a magnetic material~\cite{Marsili2021, Olsen2021}.
+This shared structure forms the basis for studying mag-ph interactions using the BSE.
+We write the Hamiltonian for coupled magnons and phonons as